What Do Customer Service Representative Do?

 Are there Customer Service Representatives education requirements?

-Those interested in being a Customer Service Representative may also be interested in:
+Those thinking about becoming a Customer Service Representative might also be interested in the following careers:

 Are you already one of the many Customer Service Representative in the United States?
 If you’re thinking about changing careers, these fields are worth exploring: